We round up surprising and the easiest methods for how to remove sublimation inks from shirts, tank tops, sweatshirts, and other fabrics.

 - Soak your clothes for forty-five minutes.

-- Rinse with normal water and wash it with soap afterwards.
+- Rinse with normal water and wash it with soap afterward.

 Soda treatment is ideal for polyester shirts, those which you can’t bleach.
 Both dark and light colors work well with this one.
 However, the process is a bit lengthy.